Tonsil Stones: Symptoms, Causes & How to Get Rid of Them

 Studies on tonsil stones show that these are not actually stones, but rather biofilm structures.
 That means that tonsil stones are made-up of microorganisms that are able to stick to a moist surface and reproduce more cells.
 Calcification of the outer tonsil stone is what gives it a "harder" or stone-like quality.

-What causes tonsil stones
+The main causes of tonsil stones are:

 How to get rid of tonsil stones